gloewing/causal_opto/README.md

-# Causal Inference in the Closed Loop
+# Causal Inference in the Closed Loop for NeurIPS 2024 Submission
 We include code to reproduce results.
 It may require downloading R packages and changing working directories.

 ## Simulations